 A Landowner’s Guide to Understanding the Concept of Highest and Best Use

-This Article is written for general informational purposes only.
+This Article is written by Owners’ Counsel of America for general informational purposes only.
 It is intended to assist landowners in understanding the concept of Highest and Best Use when valuing and appraising property in an eminent domain proceeding.
 This Article is not to be viewed as providing legal advice or to be considered as a substitute for consulting with an OCA lawyer or other attorney experienced in eminent domain matters.

 What Does the Concept of Highest and Best Use Mean?